Is Giving An Allowance For Helping With The Household Chore List

 The amount of an allowance depends on what children need to buy with it.
 Your budget may be such that you could give larger allowances, but overindulging children robs them of the experience of saving, budgeting and prioritizing purchases.

-It’s best if you involve children in deciding allowance and creating and planning Decide or change family-wide allowance plans in a family council.
+It’s best if you involve children in deciding allowance and creating and planning the household chore list.
+Decide or change family-wide allowance plans in a family council.
 This allows children to help weigh the options, decide the details and agree on the consequences of chores not done.
-You can also negotiate allowance details with each child, using a problem-solving process ..
+You can also negotiate allowance details with each child, using a problem-solving process.

 If you would like to instill responsibility and values in your children about money management, listen to an hour-long interview I did with Alexis Neely of the Family Wealth Institute.
 It’s FREE!